 Whether or not you have the money to keep the car maintained, its current condition might be a reason to sell.
 There are no hard and fast rules to follow, but if you want to get a reasonable amount of money for your vehicle it will need to be in good nick.
 If you know your motor is ageing, you might want to consider selling it before it runs into serious reliability problems.

 However, it’s also wise to avoid selling your car too soon, unless you have a really good reason to shift it quickly.
 New cars lose value the fastest in their first year, after which their depreciation slows until their 3rd year, then slows again.
 Selling a new car before it’s three years old generally means you’re not really going to get any value out of it.
-The sweet spot will often be around it’s fourth or fifth
+The sweet spot will often be around the fourth or fifth year when you’ve got a lot of use out of it but it’s still in great condition.

 Circumstances change, and when they do, our cars might need to change with them.
 Many people simply want a car that does the job they require and aren’t fussed about the latest models, which means they’re happy to downgrade if they stop needing something more expensive.